 Spring Preregistration: You will be pre-registering for the spring semester during the pre-enrollment period beginning in late October.
-Please note that you will be pre-enrolled in THREE credits for the CSS classes (the Colloquium and two Tutorials).
-Normally, you would be taking one additional outside course and certainly no more than two with the permission of your CSS faculty advisor.
+Please note that you will be pre-enrolled in THREE the CSS classes (the full-semester Colloquium and two sequential seven-week Tutorials).
+Normally, you would be taking one additional outside course, or two additional courses with the permission of your CSS faculty advisor.